KnightOS/OpenTI/README.md

 function to find some to work on - decoding is mostly done, you just have to implement the instruction that each comment suggests.

+## Testing

+I've started working on a simple thing for doing tests.
+See `test.js`, it's fairly self-explanatory.

 ## Licensing

 OpenTI is distributed under the [MIT license](https://github.com/KnightSoft/kernel/blob/master/LICENSE).